• ABOUT US

 Papuashvili accuses Helsinki Commission of ‘using’ Georgian opposition for political attacks

-Georgian Parliament Speaker Shalva Papuashvili has sharply criticized the US Helsinki Commission, accusing it of exploiting Georgian opposition figures, including Elene Khoshtaria, to undermine the country’s government.
+Georgian Parliament Speaker Shalva Papuashvili last week sharply criticized the US Helsinki Commission, accusing it of exploiting Georgian opposition figures, including Elene Khoshtaria, to undermine the country’s government.

 Speaking to journalists, Papuashvili dismissed the Commission’s recent statement, which alleged that the ruling Georgian Dream party is using the judiciary to silence political opponents, and instead claimed that opposition figures are being encouraged to commit offenses for political purposes.